oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 The second is in regards to the coverage of the *Hermannsdenkmal*.
 Most historians only discuss the monument’s history during the Second and Third Reich - very few consider reception in the twenty-first century.
 The few articles that address the *Hermannsdenkmal* in a modern context lack the necessary historiography on German identity to tackle the extensive legacy of Arminius.
-Hence, I will consider if the nationalistic and ethnic connotations associated with the figure of Arminius have faded away in the modern age or if these negative memories linger.
+Hence, I will consider if the nationalistic and ethnic connotations associated with the figure of Arminius have faded away in the modern age or if those negative memories linger.

 The theory of collective memory lends itself to this research on Roman and German reception, for one of the quintessential components of the theory relies on the relationship between memory and identity.
 This applies to both the individual and the community, for memory,